g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 set protocols isis interface ge-0/0/0.110 passive set protocols isis interface ge-0/0/0.111 passive
 ```
-Here we don't need any policy to export these routes, considering this routes are direct.
-So, we only need to set these interface as passive in IS-IS:
+Here, we don't need any policy to export these routes, considering they are direct connected.
+So, we only need to set these interfaces as passive in IS-IS.

+Pro tip: Using passive interfaces is preferred over redistributing static/direct routes because IS-IS treats them as internal reachability (native) rather than external.

-Ok, let's check de ISIS database now:
+Ok, let's check the IS-IS database now:
 ```
 root@R1> show isis database detail
 IS-IS level 1 link-state database: